Reaction from the Russian F1 Grand Prix.

 Scuderia AlphaTauri's Kvyat started his home Grand Prix in 11th and the Russian found himself as high as third midway through the race, before pitting for the first time on Lap 31, having superbly looking after his hard compound tyres.

-The Russian capped off his afternoon on home turf with a great duel with Renault's Esteban Ocon for seventh place.
+Kvyat capped his afternoon with a great duel with Renault's Esteban Ocon for seventh place.
 Ultimately, Kvyat didn't quite have the pace to clinch seventh and had to settle for eighth, his third points-scoring finish in a row.

 Kvyat's team-mate Pierre Gasly also engaged in some late-race drama in the battle for 10th place and the final points on offer.
 The French driver, winner of the Italian Grand Prix, was embroiled in a great scrap with McLaren's Lando Norris and Aston Martin Red Bull Racing's Alex Albon.
 Gasly managed to get his Honda-powered machine to the finish in ninth, followed by Albon, who'd started the race down in 15th due to a five-place grid penalty following a gearbox change.